 Following set procedures and routines; working with data and details more than with ideas, usually with a clear line of authority to follow.

-Knowledge of the practical application of engineering science and technology.
-This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.
+Knowledge of engineering science and technology.
+This includes applying principles and procedures to the design of various goods and services.